Program Structure and Curriculum

 Educational Activities (10-15%) - The resident participates in numerous educational activities to develop an evidence-based rationale that is required for prevention, evaluation, treatment and rehabilitation of injuries in an active athletic population.
 An advanced curriculum, Clinical Rounds, is presented through a series of didactic and laboratory sessions that cover the expanse of knowledge outlined in the DRP.
 Other activities include participation in in-services, journal clubs and conferences.
 Instructors also present didactic lectures to provide the resident with knowledge and understanding of the basic sciences that are related to management of athletic injuries and improvement in human performance.
 Additionally, the resident may be required to provide in-services for staff at the host institution.
 The residency program has also established clinical affiliations with the University of South Dakota departments of Physical Therapy and Athletics to provide additional clinical experiences.

 Evaluation of the Resident

-To demonstrate their knowledge and skills, residents will be expected to satisfactorily complete a series of both written and practical examinations with the residency director and/or residency faculty.
-These evaluations will include a midterm and final written assessment with the Sports Physical Therapy Clinical Resident Tool and Post-Graduate Physical Therapy Professional Behaviors Assessment Tool.
-A series of practical examinations covering both lower/upper extremities and spine related pathologies will be administered throughout the course of the residency year.
-The resident will also be required to log a minimum of 200 hours of on-field athletic game coverage, 50 hours of which can be completed in the athletic training room setting.
-A practical examination for acute emergency response situations will be completed by the end of the residency year.
+To demonstrate their knowledge and skills, the resident is expected to satisfactorily complete a series of written and practical examinations with the residency director and/or residency faculty.
+These evaluations include a midterm and final written assessment with the Sports Physical Therapy Clinical Resident Tool and Post-Graduate Physical Therapy Professional Behaviors Assessment Tool.
+A series of practical examinations covering both lower/upper extremities and spine-related pathologies is administered throughout the course of the residency year.
+The resident also is required to log a minimum of 200 hours of on-field athletic game coverage—50 hours of which can be completed in an athletic training room setting.
+A practical examination for acute emergency response situations is completed by the end of the residency year.